 Fuel is delivered from the fuel tank to the injection pump via the lift pump.
-The lift pump's only purpose is to consistently provide fuel to the injection pump - the pressure of the fuel as it enters the injection pump is small and has no effect on the actual injection pressure.
+The lift pump's only purpose is to consistently provide fuel to the injection pump - the pressure of the fuel as it enters the injection pump is small and has no effect on the actual pressure leaving an injector nozzle.
 The high pressure pump maintains tremendous pressure within the common rail(s); an I-6 engine features a single common rail that feeds each injector, while a "V" engine will utilize two common rails, one for each engine bank.
 The "rail pressure", or pressure of the fuel system at the outlet of the high pressure pump, can reach pressures in excess of 30,000 psi.

-The common rail system is an alternative to mechanical injection pumps and HEUI systems, both of which lack the inherent ability to realize higher injection pressures and the ability to fire an injector multiple times per single combustion event.
+The common rail system is an alternative to mechanical injectors and HEUI systems, both of which lack the inherent ability to realize relatively high injection pressures AND the ability to fire an injector multiple times per single combustion event.
 This translates into greater performance potential, lower particulate emissions, and greater efficiency.
 Common rail injection types also typically reduce engine noise.

 All generations of the 6.6L Duramax diesel employ a high pressure common rail injection system.
 The 5.9L Cummins was upgraded to a common rail system for the 2003 model year (24v model), and both International's 6.4L and Ford's 6.7L Power Stroke feature common rail systems.